Schur--Weyl Equivalences for Wreath Product Superalgebras

 \section{Abstract}

 Let $A$ be an associative superalgebra over a field of characteristic zero.
 Let $n \geq d+1$.
-The main result of the paper establishes an equivalence of categories between supermodules for the wreath product $\SdwreathA$ and an explicitly defined category of supermodules for the general linear Lie algebra $\gl_{n}(A)$.
+The main result of the paper establishes an equivalence between the category of supermodules for the wreath product $\SdwreathA$ and an explicitly defined category of supermodules for the general linear Lie superalgebra $\gl_{n}(A)$.
 We also give an example showing the bound $n \geq d+1$ cannot be improved.

 \keywords{wreath product superalgebras, Lie superalgebras, Schur--Weyl duality}